 1. Key messages

-- In 2021, 74% of the new HIV cases were diagnosed in men.
-Most HIV cases were diagnosed in the 20-49 age group.
+- In 2023, 70% of new HIV diagnoses were among men.
+Most people diagnosed with HIV were in the 20-49 age group.

 - The rate of new HIV diagnoses is higher in Brussels compared to the other regions, reflecting the fact that HIV infection is mainly an urban phenomenon.

-The number of new HIV diagnoses has increased by 4.3% in 2021 compared to the previous year.
-But in comparison to previous years, the total number of new HIV diagnoses is still substantially lower (-17% compared to 2019).
+The number of new HIV diagnoses has increased by 13% in 2023 compared to 2022.
+The total number of new HIV diagnoses is now similar to the last pre-Covid year (-1.3% compared to 2019).

 Brussels has a higher diagnosis rate compared to the rest of Belgium

-In 2021, of the 781 new diagnoses, 251 cases were reported in the Brussels Capital Region, 354 in the Flemish Region, 161 in the Walloon region, and 14 cases were residing abroad.
+In 2023, of the 665 newly diagnosed persons, 220 were resident in the Brussels-Capital Region, 283 in the Flemish Region, 153 in the Walloon Region, and 9 were residing abroad.

 Diversification in the 2-key populations in Belgium

-Since the start of the HIV epidemic in Belgium, two key populations have been particularly affected: men who have sex with men (MSM), of Belgian nationality, and heterosexual men and women from sub-Saharan Africa.
+The HIV epidemic in Belgium mainly affects two populations: men who have sex with men (MSM), mostly of Belgian nationality, and men and women who have contracted the virus through heterosexual relations, mainly from sub-Saharan Africa.

 - MSM